Greece Moments Greece Moments

 Gerolimenas is worth a detour

-#4 Cape Tenaro: Hike to the South Cape
+#4 Cape Tenaro: Hike to the Southernmost Point

-A special highlight of the Mani is a hike to Cape Tenaro (also Cape Matapan).
-The region is considered the southernmost point of the Greek mainland and, along with Gibraltar, is even one of the southernmost points in Europe.
-From Vathia you need about 15 minutes by car to the village of Kokkinogia on the South Cape.
+A special highlight of the Mani is a hike to Cape Tenaro (also known as Cape Matapan).
+The region is considered the southernmost point of the Greek mainland and, along with Gibraltar, one of the southernmost points in Europe.
+From Vathia it takes about 15 minutes by car to reach the village of Kokkinogia on the South Cape.

 Wandern Peloponnes Suedkap Griechenland Kap Tenaro